Dave-Patterson-Group/ion-trajectories/README.md

 # ion-trajectories
-Programs for calculating ion trajectories in various versions of the Paul trap, TOF, and whale trap.
+THIS VERSION OF THE README IS BASED ON AN OUTDATED VERSION OF THE CODE, I WILL FIX THIS SOON Programs for calculating ion trajectories in various versions of the Paul trap, TOF, and whale trap.

 Paul Trap Trajectory: